 14. Promotes the University and the Career Center through participation in professional organizations.

 15. Determines exceptions to Board policy regarding the extension of credit to students regarding student eligibility to register for classes.

-17. Contributes to the overall success of the Career Center by performing all other duties and responsibilities as assigned by the Assistant Vice President for Student Academic Support Services.
+18. Contributes to the overall success of the Career Center by performing all other duties and responsibilities as assigned by the Vice President for Student Affairs.

-The Director supervises all employees within Career Center and is supervised by the Assistant Vice President for Student Academic Support Services.
+The Director supervises all employees within Career Center and is supervised by the Vice President for Student Affairs.